Death Dictionary

 French-Pox syphilis

-Gangreen death of body tissue b/c lack of blood flow or bacterial infection
+Gangreen death of body tissue because of lack of blood flow or bacterial infection

 Gout urate crystals accumulating in joints

-Griping in the Guts sudden intense pain in the intestines, diarrhoea
+Griping or Plague in the Guts sudden intense pain in the intestines, diarrhea

 Hooping Cough whooping cough